ReclaimerShawn/Xbox-360-Trainers/README.md

 # Xbox 360 Trainers
 These are tools I've made for Single Player games and Co-Op games.
 I prefer not to ruin online play for competitive games, so I won't develop anything for those games.
+They all require a modified console or a devkit to use.
 Whenever I make something for a Co-Op game, please don't use my tools online to negatively affect the gameplay of others.
 These tools are meant to enhance the experience of these games, not to make them worse.

 # Setup